Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Geometric interpretation

 \subsection{Reverse coupling: planar maps and scaling limits}

 In this section, we conjecture a connection between path-decorated planar maps and SLE-decorated Liouville quantum gravity (in particular, the quantum-length-invariant decorated quantum wedge of Theorem \ref{t.lengthstationary}).
 We will explain the details in just one example based on the uniform spanning tree.
 (Variants based on Ising and $O(n)$ and FK models on random planar maps --- or on random planar maps without additional decoration besides the chordal paths --- are also possible.
-Many rigorous results for percolation and the Ising model have been obtained for deterministic graphs \cite{smirnov, MR2227824, smirnov:towards,smirnov-2007, CN, 2009arXiv0910.2045C}, and one could hope to extend these results to random graphs.
-One could also consider discrete random surfaces decorated by loops and in the continuum replace SLE decorations with CLE decorations \cite{MR2494457, 2010arXiv1006.2373S, 2010arXiv1006.2374S}.)
+Many rigorous results for percolation and the Ising model have been obtained for deterministic graphs in \cite{smirnov, MR2227824, smirnov:towards,smirnov-2007, CN, 2009arXiv0910.2045C} (and in many other papers we will not survey here), and one could hope to extend these results to random graphs.
+One could also consider discrete random surfaces decorated by loops and in the continuum replace SLE decorations with CLE decorations \cite{MR2494457, 2010merged}.)
 As mentioned earlier, we will see that the more surprising elements of Theorem \ref{t.lengthstationary} are actually quite natural from the discrete random surface point of view.

 Let $G$ be a planar map with exactly $n$ edges (except that each edge on the outer face is counted as {\em half} an edge) and let $T$ be a subgraph consisting of a single boundary cycle, a chordal path from one boundary vertex $a$ to another boundary vertex $b$ that otherwise does not hit the boundary cycle, and a spanning forest rooted at this ``figure 8'' structure.
 (See Figure \ref{planarmapfig}.)
 Here $T$ is like the wired spanning tree (in which the entire boundary is considered to be one vertex), except that there is also one chord connecting a pair of boundary vertices.
 What happens if we consider the uniform measure on all pairs $(G,T)$ of this type?
 This model is fairly well understood combinatorially (tree-rooted maps on the sphere are in bijective correspondence with certain walks in $\Z^2$ --- see, e.g., \cite{MR0205882} as well as \cite{MR2285813} and the references therein --- and our model is a simple variant of this) and in particular, it follows from these bijections that the length of the boundary of the outer face of this map will be of order $\sqrt n$ with high probability when $n$ is large.
 Now, can we understand the scaling limit of the random pair $(G,T)$ as $n \to \infty$?